-Peel and stick back splash tiles are an easy DIY upgrade for your kitchen that even a beginner tiler can accomplish!
-You can get the look of real glass tile without having to use mortar or grout.
-This tutorial walks you step by step with tips for a variety of applications, examples, and tips for a great installation.
+Peel and stick backsplash tiles are an easy DIY upgrade for your kitchen that even a beginner tiler can accomplish!
+Get the look of real tile without mortar or grout.
+This tutorial walks you step-by-step with tips for a variety of applications, examples, and advice for a great installation.

 I have tiled many backsplashes and bathrooms the traditional way, so I was excited to try a new method and see if it was worth it.
-We have even done groutable vinyl tile installation, glue down lvt installation, and worked installing beveled tile, so I felt like this would be fun!
+From tiling shower walls to designing shower niches, refreshing subway tile patterns, and even grouting vinyl tile floors, well-laid tile can change the entire atmosphere of a room.

 Recommended Supplies